Gurmeet, Mithila, Saiee, Gaurav, Abhimanyu Reveal Their Childhood Memory On I-Day

 Actor Abhimanyu Singh, who has entertained in movies like ‘Sooryavanshi’, ‘Selfiee’, ‘Bachchan Pandey’ and many more, will now be seen in Jr NTR’s upcoming film ‘Devara’.

-Talking about the importance of Independence Day, he told IANS: “Since childhood I have been waking up early in the morning and after putting a flag at my house would eat jalebis and till date my wife continues the same tradition.”
+Talking about the importance of Independence Day, he said: “Since childhood I have been waking up early in the morning and after putting a flag at my house would eat jalebis and till date my wife continues the same tradition.”

 “It holds a lot of importance for me as an actor and as an individual.
 It’s a great feeling to be an Indian.
 My heart is delighted whenever I realise that I am an Indian,” he shared.

-Known for her characters in the TV series ‘Girl in the City’ and the series ‘Little Things’ Mithila Palkar told IANS about her favourite childhood memory.
+Known for her characters in the TV series ‘Girl in the City’ and the series ‘Little Things’ Mithila Palkar spoke about her favourite childhood memory.

 “My favourite childhood memory is preparing for Independence Day at school.
 Flag hoisting and snacks, there would be performances which I would obviously participate in.
 We’d also sing patriotic songs,” she said.